Information Flow Control in Machine Learning through Modular Model Architecture: IFC for Transformer Language Models

+Figure~\ref{fig:scheme} shows a high-level overview of our scheme.
+During \textbf{domain-aware training}, we start with a baseline model pre-trained with public data.
+We fine-tune the pre-trained model with data from each of the $m$ security domains and get $m$ experts $e_1 ... e_m$.
+Training experts is done by fine-tuning only a subset of the parameters using data from each security domain.
+These modified parameters of the model constitute the ``experts'', while the rest of the parameters remain unchanged.
+The effect of the data from each security domain is limited to parameters within one expert, thus enforcing parameter isolation (Section~\ref{sec:operationalization}).
+We discuss different expert architecture choices in Section~\ref{sec:exp-arch}.

+Our \textbf{access-policy-aware inference} consists of two main steps: gating and aggregation.
+The {\bf gating} function selects the top-$k$ most relevant experts the user can access by taking in two (or three) inputs: a) the user $u_i$'s access policy $a_i$, b) a sequence of text tokens $\pmb{x} = \{{\pmb{x_1} ... \pmb{x_T}}\}$, and c) an \emph{optional} label $l$ that indicates which of the $m$ domains the input is closest to content-wise.
+The \textbf{aggregation} step uses the selected $k$ experts $\{e_1$ ... $e_k\}$ to produce a single high-quality output.
+We explore two approaches for aggregation: aggregating the expert outputs and aggregating the expert parameters.

-As Figure~\ref{fig:scheme} also shows, the gating step is divided into two different cases: \emph{query with label} or \emph{query without label}, depending on whether the domain label $l \in D$ is provided with the input.
-In the case of a query with a domain label, we use a gating algorithm called \texttt{gate-known}, which utilizes a pre-computed perplexity matrix to determine the top-$k$ experts accessible as per $a_i$ that are most relevant to domain $l$.
-When the domain label is not provided, we first sample some tokens from the user's input $\pmb{x}$ (which we call \emph{sample text}).
-We convert this text to a vector, and find the top-$k$ best matching experts to this sample text vector through either a \emph{pairwise} distance comparison or a \emph{clustering} algorithm.
-In all, regardless of how we perform the gating, the gating function outputs a list of $k$ experts, which are then used to evaluate the user's input.
-We now provide details on each component of our schemes below.
+Providing the domain label $l$ can be straightforward and useful in many cases.
+For example, when working on a particular project, other documents from the same project are likely to be the most relevant and may all be in the same security domain.
+In such cases, we use a gating algorithm called \texttt{gate-known}, which utilizes a pre-computed accuracy matrix to determine the top-$k$ experts accessible as per $a_i$ that are most relevant to domain $l$.
+When the domain label is not provided, we determine the most relevant domains based on the previous input tokens (\texttt{gate-pairwise} and \texttt{gate-cluster}).
+These algorithms sample some tokens from the user's input (\emph{sample text}), convert it to a vector, and find the top-$k$ best matching experts to this sample vector through either a \emph{pairwise} distance comparison or a \emph{clustering} algorithm.